Antiochian/storybot/README.md

 # storybot
 A discord bot that will tell you stories, and remember stories that you tell it.
 The cool feature is that users can add their own stories through a Google Form, and the program will interface with the Google API to automatically read and remember these submissions.

 All very W.I.P. and unfinished.
+Note that there is not yet a good security/vetting system, so the Google Form ID is censored in this github repo

 **Currenet Roadmap:**
  - [x] Discord API interface set up